wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-modern-security-and-compliance/includes/1-introduction.md

 ![step-5-icon](../media/step-5-icon.png)

-Before detailing the new capabilities available in Windows 10 and Office 365 ProPlus and connecting those experiences to the cloud, we’ll start by covering a few trends that can often interrupt the deployment progress.
+Before detailing the new capabilities available in Windows 10 and Office 365 ProPlus and connecting those experiences to the cloud, we’ll cover a few security issues that can often interrupt the deployment progress.

 **Disk encryption.** One of the initial challenges during desktop deployment is hard disk encryption.
 Many hard disk encryption solutions cannot easily be upgraded from a previous version to a newer version of Windows.